1974 Stanley Cup Final: Game five

-The Flyers, led by Parent's play in goal, won the next two games on home ice to take a 3–1 series lead.
-Game five in Boston was a sloppy affair marred by many fights and penalties as Boston easily won to extend the series to a game six in Philadelphia.
+Game six

 On May 19, before a national audience watching the game on NBC and a raucous Philadelphia crowd, Parent posted an epic 30-save shutout against the Bruins as the Flyers won the game 1–0 on a lone goal by former Bruin draft pick Rick MacLeish, the series four games to two, and the Stanley Cup.
 Parent made a spectacular kick save to stop a tremendous slapshot from Ken Hodge with less than three minutes left to play.
 The blast was the Bruins' final shot of the series.
 Parent was named the winner of the Conn Smythe Trophy as playoff MVP.
 The Flyers were the first of the 1967 expansion teams in the NHL to win the championship.

-Coincidentally, the Flyers were the first team to clinch the Stanley Cup at home since the Bruins did so four years earlier on Orr's famous overtime goal vs. the St. Louis Blues in Game 4.
+Coincidentally, the Flyers were the first team to clinch the Stanley Cup at home since the Bruins did so four years earlier on Orr's famous overtime goal vs. the St. Louis Blues in game four.